Skip to main content

 Eli Lilly and Company lobbies on 6 policy issues, including Health Issues, Pharmacy, Medical/Disease Research, Copyright/Patent/Trademark.
 These disclosures are filed quarterly with the Senate Office of Public Records.

-Eli Lilly and Company has contacted 8 government entities as part of their lobbying activities, including Office of Management & Budget, U.S. House of Representatives, Dept of Homeland Security.
+Eli Lilly and Company has contacted 7 government entities as part of their lobbying activities, including Dept of Labor, U.S. Senate, Dept of the Treasury.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org